About the Seattle Vocational Institute

 Redmond, WA 98052

-The program in dental assisting is accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of “approval without reporting requirements”].
+The program in dental assisting is accredited by the Commission on Dental Accreditation [and has been granted the accreditation status of “approval with reporting requirements”].
 The Commission is a specialized accrediting body recognized by the United States Department of Education.

 The Commission on Dental Accreditation